Updated January 2014

 - 356,324 children in humanitarian situations aged 6 to 59 months affected by SAM are admitted for treatment

 - 1,035,506 children in humanitarian situations aged 0 to 11 months vaccinated against measles during vaccination campaigns

 - 450,000 people in humanitarian situations, including people at risk of cholera and host communities, access sufficient quantity of water of appropriate quality for drinking, cooking and personal hygiene, use appropriate sanitation facilities, and have appropriate hygiene practices

-- 15,000 children and adolescents provided with access to community spaces for socialization, play and learning, and protected from violence, abuse and exploitation
+- 15,000 children and adolescents in humanitarian situations access community spaces for socializing, playing and learning, and are protected from violence, abuse and exploitation

 HIV and AIDS